lsc-sde/ckd-bone/README.md

 # CKD-Bone: Frailty Fractures in Patients with CKD

-Feasibility analysis for Round 2 grant application studying frailty fractures in patients with chronic kidney disease (CKD), using OMOP CDM and OHDSI R packages.
+Feasibility analysis for studying frailty fractures in patients with chronic kidney disease (CKD), using OMOP CDM and OHDSI R packages.

 ## Study Design